 The Touchpad is an alternative to the mouse; however, you can also add a mouse to your computer through one of the USB ports.
 The Touchpad buttons function in much the same way as a two-button mouse.
-Make sure you have installed the Touch-Pad driver (see "Touchpad" on page 4 - 8).
+Make sure you install the Touchpad driver (see "Touchpad" on page 4 - 8).